Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

-- If you’re unable to repay a loan (normally because a development is over time, budget or property prices are falling), you would first use the contingency built into your loan
+- If the borrower is unable to repay a loan (normally because a development is over time, budget or property prices are falling), they would first use the contingency built into the loan

-- After the contingency is spent, you can ask the lender for more funding, but the lender may decline if you are already at their leverage limit
+- After the contingency is spent, asking the lender for more funding is an option, but the lender may decline if the leverage limit has already been reached

 - Further shortfalls could be met out of liquid assets, but failing that the bank could look to enforce the personal guarantee (through the courts if necessary)

 Here’s how you may be able to reduce a personal guarantee amount: